liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/01-configuring-elasticsearch/02-advanced-configuration.markdown

     }

 Now modify whatever mappings you'd like.
-The changes take effect once you save the changes and trigger a reindex from Server Administration.
+The changes take effect once you save the changes and trigger a re-index from Server Administration.
 If you need to add new custom mappings without overriding any defaults, use `additionalTypeMappings` instead.